You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Nexium 24hr is a drug marketed by Astrazeneca Lp and is included in two NDAs.

 The generic ingredient in NEXIUM 24HR is esomeprazole magnesium.
 There are seventy-four drug master file entries for this compound.
-One hundred and thirteen suppliers are listed for this compound.
+One hundred and eleven suppliers are listed for this compound.
 Additional details are available on the esomeprazole magnesium profile page.

 AI Deep Research